Noah Vonleh: Personal life

-Vonleh is the son of Samuel Vonleh and Renell Kumeh, and has two siblings Aaronette Vonleh and Samnell Vonleh.
+Vonleh is the son of Samuel Vonleh and Renell Kumeh, and has two siblings: Samnell Vonleh, and Aaronette Vonleh, a college basketball player currently at Baylor University.
+She previously played at the University of Arizona (2021-2022) and the University of Colorado Boulder (2022-2024).
 His paternal great-grandfather, Chief Blahsue Vonleh, was Paramount Chief of the Doe Clan, Nimba County, Liberia from 1920 until his death in 1947.